b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/TemplateVault/.trash/Blue External 2.md

 > Duplicate this section for each HTTP/S open port present in the machine.
 Not all checks are applicable always.

 > URLs are using "http", remember to change if applicable.
-You can use Command Palette > Search and Replace http://<% machineIp %>/
+You can use Command Palette > Search and Replace http://null/

 #### CheckList